goco-inc/draft-js-typeahead/README.md

 [Check out an example of mentions in draft using draft-js-typeahead here. 🎉](http://dooly-ai.github.io/draft-js-typeahead/)

 This package provides a higher-order component that wraps draft's `Editor` component and augments it with typeahead superpowers.
-One popular use for draft-js-typeahead is to add mentions to your editors.
+One popular use for `draft-js-typeahead` is to add mentions to your editors.

--

-draft-js-typeahead helps in three ways:
+`draft-js-typeahead` helps in three ways:
  - It figures out *if* and *where* the typeahead should be showing.
  - It keeps track of the typeahead's highlighted item.
  - It triggers a callback when an item is selected (by hitting return).